guardian/modern-js-workshop/lessons/webpack.md

 ```

 You can see that `dist/main.js` is now a bit bigger 😞 but has no ES6 in it 😀.

-> You will probably want to `exclude: /node_modules/` in the rule config too, in reality.
-Most (_most_) npm modules don't need transpiling and slows down compilation a lot.

 Now that Webpack is invoking Babel for us, we can remove the Babel script from `package.json`: